TV programs later this year and in early 2018 could reflect Trump's America

 The show's Heck family lives paycheck to paycheck.
 The father works in a quarry in Indiana and they were relieved when they were classified as "poor" enough to qualify for financial aid.

-"The thing that we get the most is 'Oh my God, you have a camera in my family room' [and] 'You have a camera in my kitchen, because my washing machine just broke and I can't afford new wallpaper either,'" said Heline.
+"The thing that we get the most is 'Oh my God, you have a camera in my family room' [and] 'You have a camera in my kitchen, because my washing machine just broke and I can't afford new wallpaper either,'" Heline said.
 "I think that's a relief to a lot of people to see themselves portrayed on TV."

 "We certainly have enough of everybody's rich … that can be fun to see but it's not representative of a lot of people," she added.